 Nuclear weapons are the ultimate weapon of terrorism, whether in the hands of a terrorist organization or in those of the leader of a country.
-They are weapons of mass annihilation that kill indiscriminately-men, women and children Most people for and children.
+They are weapons of mass annihilation that kill indiscriminately-men, women and children.
 Most people fear the possibility of these weapons falling into the hands of terrorist organizations, but never stop to consider that in any hands they are terrorist weapons.